-Step 2: Moderate exercise.
-More rigorous activities may be resumed (e.g. jogging, weightlifting, etc.), but not at the rate prior the concussive event.
+Step 3: Moderate exercise.
+More rigorous activities may be resumed (e.g. jogging, weightlifting, etc.), but not at the rate prior to the concussive event.

-Step 3: Non-contact exercise.
+Step 4: Heavy, non-contact exercise.
 Athletes may resume sport-related drills, but should abstain from practice and competitive play.
-Casual athletes should increase their levels of exertion and amount of time spent being active.
+Casual athletes should increase their levels of exertion and the amount of time spent being active.

-Step 4: Practice.
+Step 5: Practice, including contact.
 Athletes may resume full-contact practice with their teams.
-Participants in solitary exercises or physical activities may use this step to increase their levels of physical exertion.
+Athletes who do solitary physical activities may use this step to increase their levels of physical exertion.

 Recovery from a concussion takes time.
 Patients who rush the recovery process or “power through” their symptoms may find it takes longer to comfortably resume their daily routine.
 Being patient with the recovery process, keeping track of symptoms, and consulting with a physician if symptoms worsen can help ease the recovery process.

 - 1 Ferry B, DeCastro A. Concussion.
 2019 Jan 25.
 StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2018 Jan-.
 Available from http://www.ncbi.nlm.nih.gov/books/NBK537017/ PubMed PMID: 30725702.